Truck Accidents Typically Involve Serious Injuries

 According to the Federal Motor Carrier Safety Administration, large trucks are only responsible for 3% of motor vehicle accidents.
 So with any luck, chances are you'll never need to consult with a truck accident lawyer near you.
-But if you are involved in a truck accident, you may.

 Although the percentage of accidents associated with big rigs is small, the seriousness of the injuries is often quite large.
 For example, tractor-trailer trucks weigh between 12,000 to 80,000 pounds.
 So that's 25 times more than the average car.
 At 65 miles an hour, they can be hard to stop and maneuver.
 As a result, truck accidents may often result in horrific injuries involving brain injury, paralysis, disfigurement, amputation, and, unfortunately, wrongful deaths.